 Double trouble is more like double the fun in this smoothie.
 The two layers combine to create an antioxidant-rich powerhouse meal, with superstar ingredients, such as coconut water, strawberries, spinach, and pomegranate.

-The blogger uses banana for extra thickness, but we like using Greek yogurt in its place for the strawberry layer to cut back on sugar — the berries are sweet enough.
+The blogger uses banana for extra thickness, but we like using Greek yogurt (or avocado for those non-dairy) in its place for the strawberry layer to cut back on sugar — the berries are sweet enough.

 Cranberries are amazing as the sugary sauce that accompanies turkey, but the tart superfood tastes great in smoothies too.
 With only five ingredients (including water), it’s super simple to make and one of the healthiest ways to start your day.